 I wanted to be a psychologist for a very long time.
 In fact, I remember deciding to become a psychologist at the end of elementary school.
 Growing up in a military family, I traveled often and met lots of people.
 I became fascinated with others and their stories.
 I found I really enjoyed connecting with people and helping when I could.

 Part of what keeps me fascinated with this work is that people are the most amazing puzzles.
 However, my work as a wilderness therapist is not about “solving” the puzzle and changing people.
 It’s about helping each of my young adult clients and family members understand himself or herself better and begin to understand each other.
 This understanding will ultimately empower them to bring about their own healthy change as individuals and as a family.

 Wilderness therapy is a key piece of my own personal puzzle—I never knew how important it would become to me.
 I love that the wilderness is my office; that I can share its beauty and its therapeutic value with others every week.
 In it, I find inspiration for my own life and relationships.
 I am passionate about the ways the wilderness motivates, strengthens, challenges, comforts, and inspires each person that enters it.

-A: One of my strengths is the way I am able to relate to my clients on their level and respect them as individuals with incredible potential.
+A: One of my strengths is the way I am able to relate to my young adult clients on their level and respect them as individuals with incredible potential.
 I constantly seek to understand the unique struggles that they face and provide guidance to help them begin to thrive.